 “That’s not what I wanted for our community.
 So, as we’ve done before, we’re breaking new ground with new ideas.”

-Corbin envisions Niceville’s first Senior Center to become a hive of activity where seniors aged about 50+ can gather to have fun, socialize, relax, use a computer, exercise, or learn something new.
+Corbin envisions Niceville’s first Senior Center to become a hive of activity where seniors aged 55+ can gather to have fun, socialize, relax, use a computer, exercise, or learn something new.

 Its amenities include a landscaped courtyard which Corbin said was inspired by courtyards in New Orleans and Savannah.
 It will feature an outdoor cooking island which includes grills and a pizza oven, porch with tables and chairs, a water fountain and a stage area for entertainment.